fiotech/bitcoinsv-core/README.md

 ## Logging

-By default, all requests made with `bitcoin-core` are logged using [uphold/debugnyan](https://github.com/uphold/debugnyan) with `bitcoin-core` as the logging namespace.
+By default, all requests made with `bitcoinsv-core` are logged using [uphold/debugnyan](https://github.com/uphold/debugnyan) with `bitcoinsv-core` as the logging namespace.

 Please note that all sensitive data is obfuscated before calling the logger.

 #### Example

-Example output defining the environment variable `DEBUG=bitcoin-core`:
+Example output defining the environment variable `DEBUG=bitcoinsv-core`:

 ```javascript
 const client = new Client();